RichardA1/NaviPal-AI-Assistant/README.md

 🪥🦷 Parenting made easy.
 Set daily reminders for your kids to brush their teeth or complete tasks—no more forgotten routines!

-Programming NaviPal is as simple as speaking to it.
-With its on-board AI, I automatically figure out what to remind you about and when.
-It’s simple, affordable, and effective.
+## 🗣️ NaviPal is fun, simple and easy to use

-You can "program" NaviPal simply by pressing a button and speaking to it.
-On-board AI will automatically figure out what to remember and remind you at the right time.
-It's simple, cheap and easy.
+Using NaviPal for reminders take seconds.
+Press the button, tell NaviPal what you want to remember and on-board AI remembers.
+It's that simple.

 ## 📢 Watch The Demo